 We are now in the excellent position of having a number of potential investors that have gone public, which can only be good for our campaign.

 RiverOak, the US investment company involved from the time that the airport closed were originally rejected by Thanet District Council for partnership in a Compulsory Purchase Order, decided to proceed with a Development Consent Order.
 The DCO would require capacity to handle 10,000 cargo movements a year.
-Their statutory consultation process for this ended on 23rd July 2017 and they plan to submit the application by the end of 2017.
+Their statutory consultation process for this ended on 23rd July 2017 and they plan to submit the application during the first part of 2018 after further consultations announced on November 22 2017.
 It is expected that this process would take approximately 16 months to be determined.
 In late 2016, the US RiverOak sold its rights to the DCO process to a new company, RiverOak Strategic Partners.

 In November 2016, Edi Truell of Disruptive Capital, former pensions and investments adviser to Boris Johnson when Mayor of London announced his interest in acquiring Manston for aviation in November 2016.